arthurpedri/voga-vault/Music/Roman numeral analysis (Music).md

 ### Notations
 - Usually uppercase numerals (I, IV, V) for major chords
 - Lowercase numerals (ii, iii, vi) for minor chords
+- 1 with ^ for notes instead of chords